+"@odata.id": "/redfish/v1/Systems",

 '''

-{

-"@odata.id": "/redfish/v1/Systems",

 "@odata.type": "#ComputerSystemCollection.ComputerSystemCollection",

 "Name": "Computer System Collection",

 "Members@odata.count": 0,

 "Members": [],

 "@Redfish.CollectionCapabilities": {

 "@odata.type": "#CollectionCapabilities.v1_1_0.CollectionCapabilities",

 "Capabilities": [{

-"Capabilities": {
+"CapabilitiesObject": {

-"Godata.id": "/redfish/v1/Systems/Capabilities"
+"@odata.id": "/redfish/v1/Systems/Capabilities"

 },

 "UseCase": "ComputerSystemComposition",

-'''

-'''

 "Links": {

 "TargetCollection": {

 "@odata.id": "/redfish/v1/Systems"

 }

 }

+}]

 }

+}

 '''

 The CapabilitiesObject resource follows the same schema for the resource that the resource collection contains.
 It contains annotations to show which properties the client can use in the POST request body.
+Services may omit properties marked as required for the resource referenced by the CapabilitiesObject property, but may provide annotations for the property to express POST request body requirements.
 Table 21 describes the CapabilitiesObject resource annotations.
 These annotations describe which properties are required, optional, or if other rules are associated with the properties.

-Annotation Description <propertyname>@Redfish.RequiredOnCreate</propertyname> Required in the POST request body. <propertyname>@Redfish.OptionalOnCreate</propertyname> Not required in the P0ST request body. <propertyname>@Redfish.SetOnlyOnCreate</propertyname> Cannot be modified after the resource is created. <propertyname>@Redfish.UpdatableAfterCreate</propertyname> Can be modified after the resource is created. <propertyname>@Redfish.AllowableValues</propertyname> Can be set to any of the listed values. @Redfish.RequestedCountRequired Required in the POST request body for the corresponding object to indicate the number of requested object instances.
-Used for composition requests. @Redfish.ResourceBlockLimits Indicates restrictions regarding quantities of ResourceBlock resources of a given type in the POST request body.
+Annotation Description <propertyname>@Redfish.RequiredOnCreate</propertyname> Required in the POST request body. <propertyname>@Redfish.OptionalOnCreate</propertyname> Not required in the POST request body. <propertyname>@Redfish.SetOnlyOnCreate</propertyname> Cannot be modified after the resource is created. <propertyname>@Redfish.UpdatableAfterCreate</propertyname> Can be modified after the resource is created. <propertyname>@Redfish.AllowableValues</propertyname> Can be set to any of the listed values. @Redfish.RequestedCountRequired Required in the POST request body for the corresponding object to indicate the number of requested object instances.
 Used for composition requests.

-Table 21 - CapabilitiesObject t resource annotations ------------ -------------------- ------------------------
+Table 21 - CapabilitiesObject resource annotations ------------------------------- ----------------------